LappleApple/community/committee-steering/governance/sig-governance.md

 to challenge and raise questions about it
 - *MUST* track the technical quality of SIG deliverables if a roadmap exists
-- *MUST* provide senior leadership to the SIG’s short-term and long-term technical vision -*MUST* maintain a  wide-range understanding of the SIGs work in correlation to the whole community.
+- *MUST* provide senior leadership to the SIG’s short-term and long-term technical vision
+- *MUST* maintain a  wide-range understanding of the SIGs work in correlation to the whole community.
 Establishing future plans by continuously working on the technical vision of the SIG.
 - *MUST* ensure that the team utilizes appropriate engineering practices which apply